Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Don't miss the façade of St. Joseph's Catholic Church

-Dinner in Plac Nowy
+Dinner at Plac Nowy

-Plac Nowy by night| ©Kpalion
+Plac Nowy by Night| ©Kpalion

-Plac Nowy by night| ©Kpalion
+Plac Nowy by Night| ©Kpalion

 Around the square there are also other stalls offering everything from grilled meats to homemade sausages.
 There is no better place to dine than here, either on one of the few chairs in the area or on one of the benches in the square.